oqtane/oqtane.docs/src/pages/manuals/system/event-log.md

 ## Summary

-The Event Log feature enables efficient monitoring of your site’s events.
+The Event Log feature enables efficient monitoring of your site's events.
 Utilize filters, pagination, and detail views to gain insights, troubleshoot issues, and keep your site secure.
 Configure settings as needed for optimal event data retention and manage the log by clearing old events when necessary.